metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Required:

-- `separator` (String) Separator defines the character that should separate the values from eachother in the joined string.
+- `separator` (String) Separator defines the character that should separate the values from each other in the joined string.

 <a id="nestedatt--spec--environment--patches--transforms--string--regexp"></a>